johnadesina/Book-A-Meal/README.md

 # Book-A-Meal
 Book-A-Meal is an application that allows customers to make food orders and helps the food vendor know what the customers want to eat.
+To follow story on pivotal tracker follow this link https://www.pivotaltracker.com/n/projects/2165538

 ### Table of Contents